 Additionally, Mr. Rome represents banks and nonbank financial services providers in cases relating to the National Bank Act, the Federal Deposit Insurance Act, the Depository Institutions Deregulation and Monetary Control Act (DIDMCA), the Consumer Finance Protection Act (CFPA), the Truth in Lending Act (TILA), and the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-Mr. Rome’s recent representations include:
+Mr. Rome’s recent work includes representing:

 Mr. Rome received his J.D. from the University of California, Berkeley in 2010.
 He received his B.A. from the University of California, Davis in 2007 (Phi Beta Kappa).